 (Suggested start and end: Coal Harbour)

-The Vancouver seawall lines Vancouver’s waterfront from the Convention Centre on Burrard Inlet (Coal Harbour), around Stanley Park and False Creek, past Granville Island, ending at Kitsilano Beach Park.
+The Vancouver seawall route lines Vancouver’s waterfront from the Convention Centre on Burrard Inlet (Coal Harbour), around Stanley Park and False Creek, past Granville Island, ending at Kitsilano Beach Park.
 It’s a 22 km waterfront ride, one-way.
-Along the way, English Bay, Science World, and Granville Island offer opportunities for well-deserved pit-stops.
+Along the way, English Bay, Science World, and Granville Island offer opportunities for well-deserved pit stops.
+Follow the signage as some of the bike lanes are now on marked roads.
 There are various options to return to the start using a shorter route – like riding north over Burrard Street Bridge or Cambie Bridge – instead of returning back around Science World.
-It’s important to note that the Stanley Park seawall will be reopened to bikes as of September 26, 2020, and both lanes on the road through Stanley Park will be dedicated to vehicles.

 Approximate distance: 30-45 km round trip, depending on return route

 Seawall Map, Image: City of Vancouver, Vancouver.ca (link: https://vancouver.ca/parks-recreation-culture/seawall.aspx)

 4. UBC, Vancouver